emiapwil/alto-draft/src/introduction.md

 <!-- protocol for common server-is communication [[[ -->

 Since the relationships between ALTO servers and information sources can be very complex, as discussed in [](#relationships), the communication between them can hardly be unified.
-Nevertheless, it is still possible and beneficial to design a generic protocol to collect statistics for certain implementation patterns.  [](#alto-info-protocol) introduces the proposed protocol format in details.
+Nevertheless, it is still possible and beneficial to design a generic protocol to collect statistics for servers implemented with certain patterns of ALTO information bases.  [](#alto-info-protocol) introduces the proposed protocol format in details.

 <!-- ]]] -->